addison-ch/Comicfy/README.md

 ## 💭 Comicfy

-#### Comicfy.AI aims to turn any piece of fiction, historical account, or life story into a visual experience (in the format of a comic strip).
+Comicfy is a web applciation that turns any piece of text into a comic strip!

 The front-end of our application was developed using React.
-We utilised multi-threading with Python in the backend to concurrently make requests to the Wombo Dream API and Cohere's API.
+Image generation and text analysis were done using Cohere and Wombo's APIs.
+We utilised multi-threading with Python in the backend to concurrently make API requests.
 We also built an algorithm to determine to most relevant sentences in a story.
 Our back-end is built using FastAPI (Python framework) to integrate everything together!

 Our team of 4 ended up demo-ing this project at HTV 7, and although we didn't win (😢), we learned a whole lot about APIs, HTTP requests, and general software development!